 Western Airlines Logo

 This logo is characterized by its simplicity.
 The company’s connection to aviation is subtly indicated by the diagonal orientation of the letters, which symbolically “take off,” starting from the middle of the left edge of the red rectangle and ending in the upper right corner.
 The lettering is a coded abbreviation of the name.
-The outline of the letter “W” is clearly visible in wide white curved lines, while the letter “A” is hidden in the central triangle and barely visible due to the lack of a crossbar.
+The outline of the letter “W” is visible in wide, white curved lines, while the letter “A” is hidden in the central triangle and barely visible due to the lack of a crossbar.
 The outer sharp protrusions of the letters are trimmed, while the inner ones are retained.

 The diagonal orientation of the letters creates a sense of elevation and brings an element of dynamism to an otherwise simple design.
-The use of red as a background color evokes a sense of excitement and urgency, which fits well with the aviation theme.
+The use of red as a background evokes excitement and urgency, which fits well with the aviation theme.
 The coded acronym adds intrigue, inviting a closer look to decipher the meaning.
 The absence of a crossbar in the letter “A” and the trimming of sharp protrusions add minimalist details that enhance the overall aesthetic of cleanliness and simplicity.